avinashkanaujiya/blog/content/articles/growth-mindset.md

 ---
-title: Do what you can't do
+title: Growth Mindset
 updatedAt: 2022-05-15
+publish: false
 ---
-Best way to witness growth is to do what you can't do.
+Best way to witness growth is to do what you can't do, yet.

 Above line is what I learned today, and it is mind blowing, I mean everybody knows it inside, but never acknowledge it because it causes them to feel uncomfortable or forces them to come out of their comfort zones.